theshivrajpatil/California-House-Pricing-Project/README.md

 If not, it trains and saves the model.
 If it does, it skips training and only runs inference, saving time.

+# Conclusion and Wrapping up House Pricing Project
+In this project, we built a complete machine learning pipeline to predict California housing prices using various regression algorithms.
+We started by:

+Loading and preprocessing the dataset (housing.csv) with careful treatment of missing values, scaling, and encoding using a custom pipeline.

+Stratified splitting was used to maintain income category distribution between train and test sets.

+We trained and evaluated multiple algorithms including:

+Linear Regression
+Decision Tree Regressor
+Random Forest Regressor
+Through cross-validation, we found that Random Forest performed the best, offering the lowest RMSE and most stable results.

+Finally, we built a script that:

+Trains the Random Forest model and saves it using joblib.
+Uses an if-else logic to skip retraining if the model exists.
+Applies the trained model to new data (input.csv) to predict median_house_value, storing results in output.csv.
+This pipeline ensures that predictions are accurate, efficient, and ready for production deployment.